el2718/FastQSL2/README.md

     qsl=fastqsl(b_lon, b_lat, b_r, xa=lon_rad, ya=lat_rad, za=radius, sphericalFlag=True)
     ```
-    * If you know Chinese, and have interest to see more properties about the coordinates, see the part of 例：经纬球坐标系 in 基矢量与张量\.pdf on https://github.com/el2718/thoughts/releases/tag/thoughts
+    * If you know Chinese, and have interest to see more properties of the coordinates, see the part of 例：经纬球坐标系 in 基矢量与张量\.pdf on https://github.com/el2718/thoughts/releases/tag/thoughts
 ### Output domain
   * **xreg, yreg, zreg**: coordinates of the output region, in arrays of two elements
     * default is to include the whole 2D region at the bottom